'QAnon Shaman' rioter will eat organic food, while most prisons and jails have reputation for serving food that is unhealthy - Local News 8

 Black and brown people are served ‘terrible food’ daily, advocates say

-Leslie Soble, a research fellow at Impact Justice, a non-profit that advocates for criminal justice reform, said that feeding organic food to detainees at US correctional facilities it’s “completely unheard of.”
+Leslie Soble, a research fellow at Impact Justice, a non-profit that advocates for criminal justice reform, said that feeding organic food to detainees at US correctional facilities is “completely unheard of.”

 “Millions of other incarcerated people, most often from Black and brown people from low income communities are being served terrible food day after day, year after year,” said Soble, the lead author of “Eating Behind Bars: Ending the Hidden Punishment of Food in Prison,” a report exploring the quality and impact of food in America’s prisons.